 These are also easy to forget about.
 Pergolas and trellises should definitely be on your spring painting list if they’re looking a little worn.
 While vines and climbing plants can sometimes hide faded stains/paints and blemishes, they can also highlight them depending on the contrasting colors.
 So don’t rely on your morning glories to hide faded paint!

-It’s easy to forget about trellises and pergolas but they should definitely be on your to do list this spring if they are worn or faded.
+It’s easy to forget about trellises and pergolas but they should definitely be on your to-do list this spring if they are worn or faded.
 Vegetation may hide faded finishes or blemishes, but the wrong type of plant may actually accentuate the blemishes.

-Don’t forget: if paint is peeling, make sure to scrape the peeling paint off before applying a new coat.
+Don’t forget: if the paint is peeling, make sure to scrape the peeling paint off before applying a new coat.

 Wooden fences need just as much maintenance as your deck or home exterior.
 If your painted fence is peeling or the stain has faded and worn away, the underlying wood is exposed and could begin to rot.
 Sweeten the curb appeal of your home by freshening up your fence.